Indecomposability for differential algebraic groups: Definitions and notation

 The model theory of partial differential fields of characteristic zero with finitely many commuting derivations was developed in \cite{McGrail}.
-In this setting, we have a model companion, which we denote $DCF_{0,m}.$ For a recent alternate (geometric) axiomatization of partial differentially closed fields, see \cite{Omar}.
-For a reference in differential algebra, we suggest \cite{KolchinDAAG} and \cite{MMP}. $DCF_{0,m}$ has \emph{quantifier elimination}, so the definable groups are precisely \emph{differential algebraic groups}. $DCF_{0,m}$ has \emph{elimination of imaginaries}, so quotients of differential algebraic groups are again differential algebraic groups.
-Throughout this paper, $K \models DCF_{0,m}$ will be a field over which our sets are defined and $\mc U$ is a very saturated model of $DCF_{0,m}.$ All tuples in differential field extensions of $K$ can be assumed to come from $\mc U$.
-Quantifier elimination also gives a correspondence between varieties, types, and radical differential ideals.
+In this setting, there is a model companion, which we denote $DCF_{0,m},$ which is characterized by the property that finite systems of differential polynomial equations over a model of $DCF_{0,m}$ which have a solution in some differential field extension already have a solution in the model.
+Writing this characterization via first order axioms is slightly more complicated \cite{McGrail}.
+For a reference in differential algebra, we suggest \cite{KolchinDAAG} and \cite{MMP}.
+Throughout this paper, $K \models DCF_{0,m}$ (this is standard model theoretic notation for ``$K $ satisfies the axiom scheme $DCF_{0,m}$") will be a field over which our sets are defined and $\mc U$ is a very saturated model of $DCF_{0,m}.$ This assumption amounts to saying that $\mc U$ is a universal domain in the sense of differential algebraic geometry.
+Thinking of varieties over $K$ as synonymous with their $\mc U$-points is a convenient (though not strictly necessary) approach, which we will take in this paper.
+We will usually be taking our varieties to be defined over $K$.
+This does not amount to any restriction (since $K$ is not fixed), but it is, again, a convenient approach for our purposes.
+All tuples in differential field extensions of $K$ can be assumed to come from $\mc U$.
+We will occasionally use $k$ for a differential field, which we \emph{do not} assume is differentially closed.

+As in the case of algebraically closed fields, $DCF_{0,m}$ has quantifier elimination, which gives a bijective correspondence between irreducible differential subvarieties of $\m A^n$, complete $n$-types, and prime differential ideals contained in $K \{ x_1 , \ldots , x_n \}$.
 We will make this explicit and fix notation next.
-Given a type $p \in S(K),$ we have a corresponding differential radical ideal via
+Given an $n$-type over $K$, that is, $p \in S_n(K)$, we have a corresponding differential ideal via

-Of course, the corresponding variety is simply the zero set of $I_p.$ We will use this correspondence implicitly throughout including in the notation of Kolchin polynomials, which we will define next.
+Throughout the paper, $S_n(K) $ denotes the space of complete $n$-types over $K$.
+We also denote the union of these spaces by $S(K) := \cup _{n \in \m N} S_n (K)$.
+Of course, the corresponding variety is simply the zero set of $I_p.$ We will use this correspondence implicitly throughout, including in the notation of \emph{Kolchin polynomials}, which we will define later.
+There is also a natural inclusion-reversing bijection between prime differential ideals in $K \{ x_1 , \ldots , x_n \}$ and differential subvarieties of $\m A^n$ over $K$.
+For a tuple $\bar a \in \mc U$, the type of $\bar a$ over $K$, denoted $tp(\bar a /K)$ is the collection of all first order formulas $\phi (\bar x)$ with parameters in $K$ which are satisfied by $\bar a$.